vberlier/mudkip/README.md

 ### Building and checking documentation

-The `build` command invokes Sphinx and builds your documentation.
+The `build` command invokes the [`dirhtml`](https://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.dirhtml.DirectoryHTMLBuilder) builder and builds your documentation.
 By default, the generated files are in "docs/.mudkip/dist".

 ```bash
 $ mudkip build